Certificate in Periodontics

 The periodontics advanced education program is designed to prepare a dentist for a career in clinical periodontics, research and teaching.
 It enables the resident to acquire an in depth understanding in oral biology; to become acquainted with the problems in the biology and pathology of oral tissues, and to adequately treat these problems with the most current evidence and techniques.
 Program students will be encouraged to use interdisciplinary approaches to solve research and clinical problems.
 The program is designed to provide for the profession and the community, competent bio-clinicians who will become key professionals in clinical practice, research, and teaching.
-Didactic and clinical training will also be conducted in other related areas within the scope of practice of the field of periodontics as established by the Periodontic Standards of the Council on Dental Accreditation.
+Didactic and clinical training will also be conducted in other related areas within the scope of practice of the field of periodontics as established by the Periodontic Standards of the Commission on Dental Accreditation.
 A research project is required and comprehensive examinations must be successfully completed.
 The program is also designed to prepare the graduate periodontist to challenge the requirements for certification as a Diplomate of the American Board of Periodontology.
 Individuals who successfully complete this advanced education program will be awarded a Certificate in Periodontics.
 Concurrent enrollment for an MS degree in Oral and Craniofacial Sciences (OCS) is also possible.
 The MS program requires a separate application after the student has been accepted into the Periodontics program.

 Eligible applicants for this program must be citizens of the United States or a foreign national having a visa permitting permanent residence in the United States.
 Applicants must also submit evidence of graduation from a school of dentistry accredited by the Commission on Dental Accreditation or the Canadian Dental Accrediting Commission, or verification from the dean of an accredited dental school that the applicant will graduate during the current academic year.
 Successful completion of a U.S. regional or equivalent Canadian clinical licensure exam is required prior to or no later than the end of the first year of residency.
+Applicants, who have been out of dental school for a year or more, must successfully pass a clinical licensure exam before they start in UMKC’s Periodontic residency.
+In addition, all Periodontics residents must be eligible for a Missouri Dental License by the end of their first year.
+Student membership in the American Academy of Periodontology is required while enrolled in the program.

-This is a full-time, 35-month program, that begins July 1.
+This is a full-time, 35-month program that begins July 1.

 Number of Residents